 - Students will apply PEST and display a cultural awareness in negotiations and dealings with global citizens.

 - Pest and other paradigms are taught in purchasing, logistics, supply chain strategy, GSCM 211/311.

 - Students will be able to interrogate data, manipulate data, and create meaning through commonly used analytical tools

 - Students will be able to describe the ethical and professional standards expected among supply chain management professionals.

-Each class taught in the GSCM major takes at least one class period to discuss supply chain ethics.
+Every class taught in the GSCM major takes at least one class period to discuss supply chain ethics specifically, with other ethical concerns discussed as appropriate throughout the semester.
 Exams and projects help students understand the ethical dilemmas they might face.

 - Students will be able to write and present in a clear, concise and comprehensive manner